 While writing, Gus Van Sant was inspired by Stanley Kubrick.
 "I'd heard stories about Kubrick, how he'd always re-write his scripts into a different format.
 These were reading scripts, of course, not shooting scripts.
 But he'd write one version as a play, and another with, like, all the directions in a column down the middle of the page and the dialogue off to the sides.
 It made the project fun to work on, but confused the hell out of the studios.
 If it's not in twelve point courier font, they can't imagine it'll ever be a movie.
 I made sure to fix that by the final shooting draft, and everything was okay."

-During the press junket at the Cannes film festival, the actors were bombarded with questions about how playing gay street hustlers could harm their careers.
+During the press junket at the Venice film festival, the actors were bombarded with questions about how playing gay street hustlers could harm their careers.
 Flea eventually got fed up and said, "Hey, some of my best friends are street hustlers, and I've seen more hustling going on at this festival, than I've ever seen with them."
 This, however, only resulted in even more questions.